jupyterlab/jupyter-ai/docs/source/users/index.md

 k denotes one chat exchange, i.e., two messages.
 The default value of k is 2, which corresponds to 4 messages.

+For example, if we want the default memory to be 4 exchanges, then use the following command line invocation when starting Jupyter Lab:

 ```
 jupyter lab --AiExtension.default_max_chat_history=4
 ```